deoshreyas/Firestorm-Chess/README.md

 - Basic Null Move pruning
 - Basic Move Orderig that recognizes TT Moves, the MVV-LVA heuristic and promotions

+## :desktop_computer: How to run locally
+Just clone the repository on your machine, and compile all the files using a C++ compiler.
+Please ensure that the `books\` directory is also present with the executable if you want to use an opening book like `komodo.bin`.

 ## :sparkles: Gratitude
 - @Disservin for creating the [C++ Chess library](https://github.com/disservin/chess-library/) which helped me focus on the algorithms and heuristics instead of worrying (too much) about things like move generation, zobrist hashing, etcetera
 - The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) for being such a brilliant source of beginner, intermediate and advanced Chess Engine concepts
 - [Sebastian Lague](https://www.youtube.com/c/SebastianLague) on YouTube for inspiring me to attempt to create my own Chess Engine
-- The creators of the Komodo chess engine for the `komodo.bin` Polyglot Chess Opening Book which Firestorm currently uses
+- The creators of the Komodo Chess Engine for the `komodo.bin` Polyglot Chess Opening Book which Firestorm currently uses

+## :grey_question: How to help
+You can help by pointing out flaws in the engine.
+Feel free to open pull requests, or discuss issues.
+If you have ideas on how to improve the engine, feel free to point those out as well.
+I have done my best to ensure all _known_ bugs have been removed, but since this is my first _proper_ chess engine, it is very likely that some are still present.
+If you encounter such bugs, please let me know.